War of 17–92: Casselberry v. Fern Park

 Two years later, Hibbard hand-picked a slate of candidates in a hotly debated 1952 town election.
 He expected no opposition.
 However, a new faction, calling itself the Citizen’s League, rallied to support an alternate list that was not under Hibbard’s thumb.

 Harmon Rice was the editor of the town’s weekly newspaper, called The Floridian.
 Feeling it was his objective duty, the paper published the complete list of candidates with editorials representing both sides.
-One night on his way home from the Casselberry print shop, Rice saw headlights closing in on him.
+One night, on his way home from the Casselberry print shop, Rice saw headlights closing in on him.
 The vehicle sped beside him, swerved, and forced him to the side of the road.
 Out stepped Mr. Casselberry.

 According to Rice, Hibbard informed the publisher that he was required to support his ticket and insisted the names of opponents should not be printed in future editions.
 Before returning to his vehicle, Hibbard reminded Rice that his print shop was housed in a Casseberry-owned building.
 Hibbard recalled Rice might be behind on his rent.
 He wasn’t.